usatlas/docs/jupyter/JupyterAtTier3s.md

 * [BNL JupyterLab](https://jupyter.sdcc.bnl.gov) and [documents](BNLjupyter.md).
 * [SLAC JupyterLab](https://sdf.slac.stanford.edu) and [documents](SLACjupyter.md).
-   * The SLAC JupyterLab link may change in the near future as we move to [SDF](../README.md).
+   * The SLAC JupyterLab link will change in the near future as we move to [SDF](../README.md).
+You can explore it now by going to [Jupyter page on SDF and click "Jupyter portal"](https://ondemand-dev.slac.stanford.edu/public/doc/#/interactive-compute?id=jupyter)

 # Examples of using Jupyter to analyze xAODs